250W DC brushless motor controller X8M06-C

 Motor controller S06P PCB

-I have reengineered the input circuits of the S06P:
+I have reengineered the input circuits of the S06P and S-KU63:

 Old version KU63 schematic